famsf/insights/src/la-prose.md

       right:
         components:
           - template: "@atoms/textarea/textarea.html.twig"
-            text: "<p>L<em>a prose</em> was a product of its time and place, a period like no other before or since.
+            text: "<p><em>La prose</em> was a product of its time and place, a period like no other before or since.
 Georges Braque and Pablo Picasso were creating the radical new artistic vision of Cubism, leading to the birth of abstraction, and Marcel Duchamp was brewing his own conceptual artistic revolution.
 In poetry, Guillaume Apollinaire was charging through the door that Stéphane Mallarmé (1842–1898) had opened with his sophisticated exploration of visual poetics.
 Russian emigrés were injecting energy and radical ideas into the mix, bringing with them the bold dynamics of Futurism.
 The modernist spirit that was centered in Paris extended to all of Europe and the world beyond, setting the stage for the advent of Dada and Surrealism.</p>"
-            dropcap: true
+            dropcap: false
           - template: "@molecules/inline-quote/inline-quote.html.twig"
             component_name: inline-quote
             name: Blaise Cendrars, <em>La lotissement du ciel (Sky)</em>